knowml/knowml.github.io/Supervised_learning.md

 for sklearn.tree.DecisionTreeClassifier
 - criterion
     - Gini impurity = 1 - sum of (squared probability of samples belonging to class i at a given node - p^2) -> 0 for pure node, ~0.5 for super impure
-    - entropy/log_loss - Shannon information gain = sum of (- probability of samples belonging to class i at a given node x log2 of that probability) -> ~0 for invormative split, 1 for no information gain
+    - entropy/log_loss - Shannon information gain = sum of (- probability of samples belonging to class i at a given node x log2 of that probability) -> ~0 for informative split, 1 for no information gain
     - they are very similar, gini faster
     - https://quantdare.com/decision-trees-gini-vs-entropy/
 - splitter